MaSanTM/ISO200-PAM/README.md

 <h1>3 MAKE</h1>
 <h2>3.1 Makepkg utilities</h2>
 As root, besides installing you can:

 <br><li>Uninstall the modules</li>

 ```bash
 # make uninstall
 ```
+To uninstall the module and all configurations made by him.
 <br><li>Add another flash drive</li>

 ```bash
 # make addpendrive
 ```
+To add another pendrive beyond what has already been registered.